carlosdiaz77/Challenge_7_Pewlett-Hackard-Analysis/README.md

 <img src =  "Resources/retiring_titles.png" width= "400" >

-Then using the GROUP BY statement I was able to generate the table  that can be seen above, where we can the number of retiring employees per title.
+Then using the GROUP BY statement I was able to generate the table  that can be seen above, where we have the number of retiring employees per title.

 ### Deliverable 2 : The Employees Eligible for the Mentorship Program